 Reading helps you protect yourself, too.
 Law is rarely cut and dry.
 If you are involved in a workers’ compensation case, we encourage you to read the law.
 Understandably, reading the law can be hard to interpret.

-If you need help interpreting the law, contact a qualified workers’ compensation attorney at Ramos Law Firm.
+If you need help interpreting the law, contact a qualified workers’ compensation attorney Ramos & Law.
 We have devoted our careers to better understanding the law and helping our clients get the legal help that they need so that they can focus on healing.
 Our job is to sort through all of the details and find out exactly what a workers’ compensation statute means and how it can benefit you in your case.